Shadrock/online-webmap-course/studio-week5/analysis-tutorial/ANALYSIS-TUTORIAL.md

 Once you have completed this tutorial you will have a working web map.
 However, I would like you to think about ways the map could be changed to improve the goal of helping a user identify parts of a camp that do not have appropriate access to water and then make those changes to your map.
 You will submit a link to your Github repo and the working website that it hosts.

 ## Data from OSM
-The data for this exercise come from OSM.
-The `DATAREADME.md` file in the data folder introduces the structure of OSM data, how to search OSM for data, downloading data, and then simplifying it.
-This is a tutorial in its own right that will give you the basic skills to the vast range of data available in OSM.
+The data for this exercise come from OSM and the data tutorial introduces the structure of OSM data, how to search OSM for data, downloading data, and then simplifying it.
+Create a folder called `data` in your repo and put your simplified data in it.
-***ADD LINK.***

 # Getting Started - Initializing our Map
 Open a text editor and create a file called index.html.
 Set up the document by copying and pasting this template code below into your new HTML file.